 Although this is a very secure way of managing sensitive information, the process of encrypting files has certain drawbacks:

-Secret stores are secure solutions to store and manage secrets and keys like the AWS Secrets Manager.
-It is a dedicated database designed specifically to store secrets securely and stop unauthorized access.
+Secret stores are secure solutions for storing and managing secrets and keys like the AWS Secrets Manager.
+They are dedicated databases designed specifically to store secrets securely and stop unauthorized access.

 Here are a few popular, secret stores:

-Let us consider an example using AWS Secrets Manager.
 Create a secret to store our database credentials in the AWS Secrets Manager.
+We have named this secret dbcreds

-In our case, we have named this secret as dbcreds.
-It is of the type “others” and stores 2 key-value pairs namely: db_username and db_password, as shown below.
+.
+It is of the “others” type and stores two key-value pairs namely: db_username

 Note that we have used the same encryption key used in the previous example to encrypt these secrets in Secrets Manager.